 Mon 18 Nov 2024 09:30-16:30

-This bespoke one-day training has been created for East Kent Hospitals University NHS Foundation:
+This bespoke one-day training was created for East Kent Hospitals University NHS Foundation:

 Best Practice for ReSPECT Implementation